Ford C. Frick Award

-The Ford C. Frick Award is presented annually by the National Baseball Hall of Fame in the United States to a broadcaster for "major contributions to baseball".
-It is named for Ford C. Frick, former Commissioner of Major League Baseball.
-Before his career as an executive, Frick was a baseball writer; he gained fame as the ghostwriter for Babe Ruth in the 1920s.
+The Ford C. Frick Award is presented annually by the Baseball Hall of Fame in the United States to a broadcaster for "major contributions to baseball".
+It is named for Ford C. Frick, former commissioner of baseball.
+Prior to his career as an executive, Frick was a baseball writer and occasional broadcaster; he gained fame as a ghostwriter for Babe Ruth in the 1920s.
 The award was created in 1978, and named in tribute to Frick following his death that year.

-Though they are sometimes erroneously referred to as "Hall of Famers", honorees are not inducted into the Hall of Fame.
-Honorees (if living) give a speech at the Hall of Fame during induction weekend, and their names are added to a plaque in the Hall's library.
+Recipients of the award are not members of the Hall of Fame—they are not "inducted" or "enshrined", they are not "Hall of Fame broadcasters", and there is no "broadcasters' wing" of the Hall of Fame—they are officially "honorees."
+The award is given at a separate ceremony from the induction ceremony on Hall of Fame weekend.
+As with recipients of the BBWAA Career Excellence Award for baseball writing, the honorees are permanently recognized in a "Scribes & Mikemen" exhibit in the Hall's library.

 Selection

 Detail on the selection process for the award when it was first established is lacking.